the-djdj/Wander/README.md

 ## What do I need?

 ### Dependencies
-The Wander Linux builder is written entirely in Python 3 and tested using Python 3.7, although other Python 3 version will probably work.
+The Wander Linux builder is written entirely in Python 3 and tested using Python 3.7, although other Python 3 versions will probably work.

 Two special python packages are required;
 * `pyparted`, a Python wrapper for `fdisk`, and